 Welcome to (the now well-misnamed) Diva December!
 In this series, I look at examples of the Italian diva film, a genre that proliferated in 1910s Italy—for an overview, click here.
 This first instalment is devoted to a relatively obscure title, Signori giurati … | Gentlemen of the Jury …, starring French actress Fabienne Fabrèges, who also wrote the screenplay.

-Signori giurati is a classic femme fatale story, in which Fabrèges plays Julienne Santiago, a woman with two noble goals: to open a fancy drug den, and to break as many hearts as possible.
+Signori giurati is a classic femme fatale story, in which Fabrèges plays Julienne Santiago, a woman with her eyes on the prize.
+Julienne has two main goals: to break as many hearts as possible, and to open a fancy drug den.
 Well, we all have to make a living, no?

 Meanwhile, aspiring politician the Marquis of Saint Vallier (Bonaventura Ibáñez) heads to the capital to seek his fortune; seeing him off are his daughter Hélène (Valeria Creti) and her husband, the Baron Georges de Brion (Attilio De Virgiliis).
 Naturally, the Marquis quickly runs into Julienne at a society event, and an attraction is immediately born—much to the jealousy of Nancey.

 Enthralled by Julienne, soon the Marquis ventures to her restorative refuge.
 And really, the House of Forgetting must rank highly among opium dens.
 This is no seedy back-alley hovel; rather, chez Fabienne is a fabulous fabrication formulated by a female with a flair for fabulation.
 It’s a thoroughly elegant place, replete with atmospheric draperies and ornamentation.
 In the Blue Salon, women wearing Grecian gowns twirl together across the room as others recline in a opium-induced stupor.